davepinch/pinchy.cc/content/topics/words/g/grass/grass.md

 ---
 title: "grass"
-"not to be confused with": "cannabis"
+not to be confused with: cannabis
 related:
   - looking down
-type: noun
 ---